kotbaton/pymcdm/docs/modules/american_school.rst

 WSM
 =======================

-:class:`WPM` is designed to evaluate decision alternatives according to the following steps:
+:class:`WSM` is designed to evaluate decision alternatives according to the following steps:

 **Step 1.** Create a decision matrix.